-Volusia County Schools LEA will collaborate with schools and the community to increase parent involvement in our student's education.
+Volusia County Schools LEA will collaborate with schools and the community to increase parent and family engagement in our student's education.

 Just for Parents

 Title I is a federal aid program that provides funds to help students succeed academically.
 These funds are used to help students meet the state's high standards, particularly in the areas of reading, mathematics, science, and writing.

 How does a school become eligible for Title I funds?